So, You Want to Change PA Specialties… Here’s What to Do Next

 - First, self-reflect on what’s not working or what may be missing in your current situation.

 - Create an inventory of what’s important to you and any red flags you want to avoid.
-Think about specific job duties, patient populations, salaries, schedules, clinical settings, degree of autonomy, etc.
+Think about specific job duties, patient populations, salaries, schedules, clinical settings, and degree of autonomy.

 - Then, use your inventory to make a list of desired specialties that best fit your criteria.

 - Review your current contract for any restrictive covenants that may limit your job prospects.

 - Research your specialties of interest.
 This step could include networking with other PAs, reviewing the AAPA Salary Report and Areas of Practice Guide, or joining PA specialty organizations.